The Kine Saga: Publication

+Witchwood, and Dragon Pondwere illustrated by John Barber.

 Plot summary

-Marshworld
+Kine

+The novel is divided into three parts: "Kine's Country", "Kia", and "The Dandy Hounds".
-The young least weasel Kine lives alone at the place of his birth, beneath the roots of an old fallen willow dubbed the Life Tree.
-A very proud, boastful creature, he has few acquaintances: Watchman, the cynical old rook; Scrat, the shrew who is more nuisance than friend; and Kia, the bright young female weasel who seeks Kine's companionship.

-Adamant that weasels are meant to lead solitary lives, Kine spurns her affections, but soon comes to respect her when she rescues him from an owl, at risk to her own life.
+Kine is a least weasel who lives alone beneath the roots of the Life Tree, an old fallen willow.
+A proud, boastful creature, he has a few acquaintances: Watchman, a cynical old rook; Scrat, a shrew who is more nuisance than friend; and Kia, a bright young female weasel who seeks Kine's companionship.
+Kine initially spurns her affections, but he comes to respect Kia when she risks her life to rescue him from an owl.

 The two weasels become inseparable, creating a den beneath the Life Tree and parenting five kits.
-Content with this idyllic lifestyle, Kine is unaware of the brutal mink Gru and her followers intent on invading the forest.
+Content with this idyllic lifestyle, Kine is unaware of the brutal mink Gru and her followers, who are intent on invading the forest.

 Witchwood

 In the year following the Mink Wars, Kine has resumed a solitary life by the Moon Pond.
-Since Kia's death he has refused to seek another mate.
-Vicious rats invade the forest, and Scrat's great-grandson (Scrat) seeks Kine's help to defeat them.
+Since Kia's death, he has refused to pursue another mate.
+Vicious rats invade the forest, and Scrat's great-grandson (Scrat II) seeks Kine's help to defeat them.

-Dragon Pond
+Dragonpond

 Another year has passed since the fight against Rattun, and Kine is growing old.
 His reputation in the forest is dwindling, and even Flit and Farthing consider him to be old news.